Security

-Data breaches: Hackers, humans, and holes
+Data breaches: Hackers, humans, & holes

 The news may be filled with nothing but the dreaded ‘c’ word at the moment and because of this, you may have fallen into the false belief that cybercriminals have gathered up their ill-gotten gains and taken a holiday.
 As I’m writing this, I’m picturing the grim reaper laid out on a sun lounger, sipping a mojito whilst leisurely surfing the dark web on his iPad – a weird but somewhat amusing image to be conjuring up on a Monday morning.
 I may have been stuck inside for a little too long…